Can You Register a Car Without a Title? What You Can Actually Do

 1.1 The Standard Rule

-• Fraud prevention – it helps stop stolen vehicles from being registered.
+Titles help prevent stolen vehicles from being registered.

 1.2 The Exceptions

-2. How To Register Without a Title
+2. How to Register a Vehicle Without a Title

 2.1 Apply for a Duplicate or Paperless Title

-• Florida: Form HSMV 82040 (“Application for Certificate of Title”).
+Form HSMV 82040 — Application for Certificate of Title With/Without Registration

 2.2 The Bonded Title Route

-4. Purchasing a surety bond equal to the vehicle’s value.
+4. Purchase of a surety bond

-2.3 Bill of Sale Registration (for Antique Vehicles)
+2.3 Bill of Sale Registration for Antique Vehicles

 a man giving a thumbs-up from the driver's seat of a car.